JamesBremner/so79294710/README.md

 ## Output

+for each arrival:

-Rectangle position and rotation for each arrival
+- All arrived rectangles position and rotation
+- Moves, if any, of previous arrived rectangles.